Getting Started – Unidirectional Network Gateway

 All Tag properties will appear in the lower window.

-For the Value Parameter set the Data Source to OPC Item.
+For the Value Parameter set the Data Source to Simulation.

-If you plan to use trending on this point enable the Trend Point option in the upper right of the Tag Properties window.
+If you plan to use trending on this point enable the Trend Point option.

 Trend Point